FR4NKESTI3N/Tag-cloud/README.md

 ## Important!
 ```
-Create a new user and database baed on:
+Create a new user and database based on:
 user_name = 'yash'
 user_pwd = '1234'
 database_name = 'tag_cloud'